warizz/blog/content/blog/reading-lodash-code-pt-1/index.md

 ---
-title: Reading Lodash's code part 1
+title: "Reading other people's code episode 1: _.get"
+date: 2019-01-09
 ---

-I will start with [`_.get`](https://lodash.com/docs/4.17.11#get) which I used most often compare to all Lodash's functions.
+I will begin this series with [`_.get`](https://lodash.com/docs/4.17.11#get) which I used most often compare to all Lodash's functions.

 This is entire code of the function.
 ```js